From Handcrafted to Deep Features for Pedestrian Detection: A Survey: Single-spectral pedestrian detection

-In addition to the variety of appearance features discussed above, some methods \cite{Walk_NF_CVPR_2010,Park_WS_CVPR_2013} use motion information to aid pedestrian detection.
-Walk \textit{et al.} \cite{Walk_NF_CVPR_2010} proposed to use motion features derived from the optic flow to improve image sequence detection.
-Park \textit{et al.} \cite{Park_WS_CVPR_2013} proposed to split camera motion and coarse object motion.
-Their method uses non-rigid motions as additional cues for detection.

-Most of the pedestrian detection methods discussed above mainly strive for improved detection accuracy.
-In contrast, several other methods focus on improving the detection speed.
-To reduce the additional computational costs caused by the image pyramid, Doll{\'a}r \textit{et al.} \cite{Dollar_FPPW_BMVC_2010} introduced fast feature pyramids, where the channel features at a single scale can be used to approximate channel features at nearby scales.
-Further, Doll{\'a}r \textit{et al.} \cite{Dollar_Crosstalk_ECCV_2012} designed several fast cascade structures (\textit{i.e.,} soft cascade, excitatory cascade and inhibitory cascade) for efficient pedestrian detection.
-By adjusting the rejection thresholds, excitatory cascade aims to reduce computational costs in the early stages, inhibitory cascade aims to reduce computational costs for the later stages, and soft cascade aims to reduce computational costs at all stages.
-Pang \textit{et al.} \cite{Pang_iPW_TCYB_2017} proposed to sample detection windows in cascade stages according to the sampling distribution.
-Benenson \textit{et al.} \cite{Benenson_VeryFast_CVPR_2012} developed a fast pedestrian detector (called VeryFast).
-Instead of resizing input images at various scales, VeryFast trains multiple pedestrian detectors and shares the features for different detectors.
-Additionally, some geometric information generated from stereo is used to filter various background regions.
-As a result, it is shown to run at 135 frames per seconds (fps) on a common computer.
+Most methods above strive for improved detection accuracy.
+In contrast, several other methods focus on improving speed.
+To reduce computational costs caused by image pyramid, Doll{\'a}r \textit{et al.} \cite{Dollar_FPPW_BMVC_2010} introduced fast feature pyramids, where the channel features at a single scale are used to approximate channel features at nearby scales.
+Further, Doll{\'a}r \textit{et al.} \cite{Dollar_Crosstalk_ECCV_2012} designed several fast cascade structures (\textit{i.e.,} soft cascade, excitatory cascade and inhibitory cascade).
+Pang \textit{et al.} \cite{Pang_iPW_TCYB_2017} proposed to sample proposals in cascade stages according to the sampling distribution.
+Benenson \textit{et al.} \cite{Benenson_VeryFast_CVPR_2012} developed a fast pedestrian detector (called VeryFast) that trains multiple pedestrian detectors and shares the features for different detectors.
 Rajaram \textit{et al.} \cite{Rajaram_ACFMR_TITS_2016} trained multiple multi-resolution ACF detectors for fast pedestrian detection.